 • Water trapped in home piping.
 The water can be removed by locating and shutting off the main valve.
 Then open the faucet at the highest point of the building.
 Then when you open the faucet at the lowest point, gravity will force the water from the pipes.

-• DO NOT use water from the pipes if you hear reports of or suspect broken water or sewer lines.
+• DO NOT use the water from the pipes if you hear reports of or suspect broken water or sewer lines.

-Remember: Shutting off the water at the main valve will trap the water that is in the hot water heater and toilet tank, Not shutting the water off may allow it to flow out of these appliances and back into the main lines.
+Remember: Shutting off the water at the main valve will trap the water that is in the hot water heater and toilet tank.
+Not shutting the water off may allow it to flow out of these appliances and back into the main lines.

 Getting the water out of your water heater:

 • Use extreme caution.
 Let the water cool.

 • Turn off the cold-water supply to the tank.

 • Turn off the gas or electric heater for the tank.